Tech-i-s/techis-python-7days/assignment-pack/readme.md

 - Submit it in on Slack or email it to raghavendra@techis.io

-- Please make sure your code is organized and commented well
+- Please make sure your code is **organized** and commented well
     - read the [Variable-Naming-Guide](Variable-Naming-Guide.pdf) to get guidance on how to name your variables
+    - watch the video [here](https://youtu.be/b9NRaPwHHiU) to know how to organize your file

 - Please use custom variable naming system in your assignment submission
     - do not copy the solution, use as a template to guide you